JavierRamirezMoral/TerraKubeSphere-Azure/README.md

 ### Why Do we need Kubernetes?

-<div align="justify"> We need Kubernetes for a variety of reasons, but let's delve into an example to illustrate its significance:
+We need Kubernetes for a variety of reasons, but let's delve into an example to illustrate its significance: <br>

-Imagine you're running a large-scale online shopping platform that experiences fluctuating traffic throughout the day.
+<div align="justify"> Imagine you're running a large-scale online shopping platform that experiences fluctuating traffic throughout the day.
 During peak hours, your website receives a surge in visitors, requiring additional server resources to handle the increased load.
 Traditionally, managing this dynamic workload manually would be challenging and inefficient, as it would involve provisioning, deploying, and scaling servers manually, often leading to downtime or performance issues.

 Here's how Kubernetes can address these challenges: